Maryna-Skrypnyk/project-Filmoteka/README.md

 - practiced teamwork skills with Git;
 - continued to work with the collector Parcel;
 - methodology used Scrum;
-- consolidated knowledge of HTML and CSS.
+- consolidated knowledge of HTML and SCSS.
 - consolidated the knowledge gained during the course JavaScript.